liamtill/rpi-security/README.md

 You will need this hardware:
   - Raspberry Pi with camera interface.
 I use a model A+.
   - Raspberry Pi camera module.
   - PIR sensor module.
 Any generic HC SR501 (or similar) module should work.
 Example [from Adafruit](https://www.adafruit.com/products/189).
+(OPTIONAL)
   - USB Wi-Fi that supports monitor mode.
 I used a RT5370 based adapter, they are cheap at about €6 and easy to find.
   - An enclosure of some sort.
 Details of the hardware I made is [here](hardware).